An Imperial Palace free event in Autumn

 • Imperial Household Agency building

 To walk from one end of Inui Street to the other takes about ten or fifteen minutes on most days.
-But it took me around an hour.
+It took me around an hour.
 I wanted to take photos!

 Shikizakura and Tamon defence house